sous-chefs/mysql/README.md

 Cookbooks
 ---------

 Requires Opscode's openssl cookbook for secure password generation.
+See _Attributes_ and _Usage_ for more information.

 Requires a C compiler and Ruby development package in order to build mysql gem with native extensions.
 On Debian and Ubuntu systems this is satisfied by installing the "build-essential" and "ruby-dev" packages before running Chef.
 See USAGE below for information on how to handle this during a Chef run.